eira-fransham/seismon/README.md

 > #### NOTE
 >
-> This branch is in a reasonably functional state, but work is ongoing to heavily refactor on the `big-refactor`
+> This branch is in a reasonably functional state, and has some features (such as, at time of writing, menus and HUD)
-> branch.
+> that are not available on `main`.

 #### Click here for a preview video: